henrytitheridge-stone/mastermind_project/README.md

 - The player starts making guesses from the bottom row upwards by entering a series of 4 single-spaced numbers between 1 and 6 which are displayed as the corresponding peg colours (abbreviated).

-- For each guess, feedback is given in the form of a randomly positioned black ‘B’ marker for any peg that was guessed in the correct colour and correct position in the secret code and a white ‘W’ marker for any peg that was guessed in the correct colour but wrong position in the secret code.
+- For each guess, feedback is given in the form of a randomly positioned black ‘B’ marker for any peg that was guessed in the correct colour AND correct position in the secret code and a white ‘W’ marker for any peg that was guessed in the correct colour but wrong position in the secret code.

 - The player wins the game if they can deduce and reveal the secret code before running out of guesses.